Vipassana: The Art of Living

 1- breath awareness

 Breathe through the nose naturally (no counting, verbalizations, mantras, visualizations, etc.- this is to prevent concentrating on the numbers, etc., rather than the actual sensation).
-The focus area initially is a “triangle” that includes your nose and the skin between your nose and upper lip.
+The focus area initially is a triangle that includes the nose and the skin between the nose and upper lip.
 If air enters one nostril stronger than the other or one is blocked, simply observe it, don't try to manipulate it, just focus on the breath and the sensations associated with the air coming in and out of the nostrils and the focus area.
 When the mind wanders, just notice this nonjudgmentally and calmly bring your awareness back to the breath and the sensations in the region.
 Spend a couple days or longer doing this and when you can focus this way for a minute or more with little to no mind drifting, move to step 2.

 2 – more focused breath awareness

-If your mind gets distracted, just bring awareness back to the area and start again.
+If the mind gets distracted, just bring awareness back to the area and start again.
 Breath is the anchor, and every time you feel you get distracted, simply return to the breath, nonjudgmentally (this applies to all stages).
 Practice this stage for a few days or more.
-When you feel you can easily find sensation and keep your awareness for a minute or longer, move to step 3.
+When you feel you can easily find sensation and keep awareness for a minute or longer, move to step 3.

 3 – scan from head to toes

-This is considered the start of actual Vipassana meditation.
+This is considered the start of actual vipassana meditation.

 Start for a few minutes with the breath as above, then after you feel relaxed and focused:

-5. Left shoulder, left upper arm, left elbow, left lower arm, left wrist, left hand, left fingers (can do each finger individually or as a group but I do each individually for long scans)
+4. Left shoulder, left upper arm, left elbow, left lower arm, left wrist, left hand, left fingers (can do each finger individually or as a group but I do each individually for long scans)

-6. Right shoulder/arm downwards
+5. Right shoulder/arm downwards

-7. Upper back, middle back, lower back
+6. Upper back, middle back, lower back, from the vertebra outwards

-8. Chest, heart, abdomen
+7. Chest, heart, abdomen

-9. Hips/legs (start with one then move to the other)- hips, upper leg, knee, lower leg, ankle, heel, feet, toes (can do each toe individually or as a group)
+8. Hips/legs (start with one then move to the other)- hips, upper leg, knee, lower leg, ankle, heel, feet, toes (can do each toe individually or as a group)

 For those new to body scanning, a scan typically takes 10-15 minutes (over time, one can do faster, flowing scans).
-The idea is to feel every part of your body, observe the sensations without judgment, and move on, keeping in mind the concepts of impermanence (the sensation will be different or gone when you get back to that region), and awareness of any craving or aversion that may be associated with the sensations.
-Simply observe everything and how it changes or dissipates naturally- this will carry over into non-meditative time as you can observe sensations throughout your body from a variety of inputs without mindlessly reacting and potentially perpetuating negativity, cravings, aversions, etc.
+The idea is to feel every part of the body, observe the sensations without judgment, and move on, keeping in mind the concepts of impermanence (the sensation will be different or gone when you get back to that region), and awareness of any craving or aversion that may be associated with the sensations.
+Simply observe everything and how it changes or dissipates naturally- this will carry over into non-meditative time as you can observe sensations throughout your body, and mnd, from a variety of inputs without mindlessly reacting and potentially perpetuating negativity, cravings, aversions, etc.

-Notice gross sensations or subtle sensations (temperature, clothing, air movement, pressure, contact with surfaces, discomfort, etc.) or no sensation at all.
-If you don’t feel any sensation, don’t beat yourself up, calmly move to the next area- over time your focus and perception will grow stronger.
-If you like, start at the surface then go deeper or scan superficial and deep.
 You may sense solidification (heavy, brick like) or even dissolution or other sensations.
 Simply notice whatever is there, always keeping in mind impermanence and the changing nature of all sensations.
 Stay with each region for a few moments or a little longer for no sensation or subtler sensations then move on.
 If the mind gets distracted, just notice the distraction nonjudgmentally then resume where you were or, if necessary, start over with a breath focus at the nostrils then scanning from top of head.
 And the breath can always be used as the sole focus for a meditation anytime ("calm abiding" meditation).

 4 – both directions